alokkshukla/DataHack2017/BayesianDL/README.md

 This talk introduces the fundamental ideas behind the emergent field of Bayesian Deep Learning.
-Most of the material is borrowed from [NIPS Bayesian Deep Leraning Workshop](http://bayesiandeeplearning.org) proceedings.
+Most of the material is borrowed from [NIPS Bayesian Deep Learning Workshop](http://bayesiandeeplearning.org) proceedings.
 Many thanks to [Zoubin Ghahramani](http://mlg.eng.cam.ac.uk/zoubin/) and [Yarin Gal](http://www.cs.ox.ac.uk/people/yarin.gal/website/).

 ## Intended Audience

-Someone with basic understanding fundamentals of Machine Learning and Neural Networks and The Bayes Rule.
+Someone with basic understanding of the fundamentals of Machine Learning and Neural Networks and The Bayes Rule.

 ## Outline